thecmdrunner/quick-vm/docs/stealth-vm.md

   > It is necessary to restart using Windows' built in method.
 > If you face a bootloop in Windows, try switching to the latest kernel available to you.

-> I have personally tested it on 5.10 LTS without any problems, but your mileage ma vary.
+> I have personally tested it on 5.10 LTS without any problems, but your mileage may vary.

--
+> DO NOT USE `vendor-reset-dkms` if you have a newer AMD GPU.